JavierAntoran/JavierAntoran.github.io/about.md

 redirect_from: "/"
 ---

-I'm an MPhil student in Machine Learning at the University of Cambridge supervised by Dr. José Miguel Hernández-Lobato.
+I'm an MPhil student in Machine Learning at the University of Cambridge under the supervision of Dr. José Miguel Hernández-Lobato.
 I'm interested in Bayesian deep learning, deep latent variable models, uncertainty in machine learning and information theory.
 I graduated from the University of Zaragoza in 2018 with a degree in Telecommunications Engineering (EE/CS).
 Bellow are links to some of my recent work.

 ## 2019